-Every attempt will be made to keep our older engines reasonably competitive within the class through our class competition committees.
+Every attempt will be made to keep our older engines reasonably competitive within the class.
 Going into the future, our current SORC will honor the decisions of previous commissions to achieve stability in our category.

 The APBA Bylaws, General Safety Rules and General Racing Rules shall prevail in all situations not specifically covered in the Stock Outboard Safety Rules, Racing Rules and Technical Manual.